KF59874/stock-analysis/README.md

 ### Improvements to the Code
 #### Additional Index - *tickerIndex*
-The *tickerIndex* was introduced to make the code more efficient by eliminating using a further variable, such as *i* which was used during the initial run.
+The *tickerIndex* was introduced to make the code more efficient by eliminating using a further variable, such as *j* which was used during the initial run.

-This index was continuously used as an index to access the stock ticker for the introduced arrays:
+*tickerIndex* was continuously used as an index to access the stock ticker for the introduced arrays:
 - *tickers*
 - *tickerVolumes*
 - *tickerStartingPrices*